-When a Console/LUNA session is loaded (via Console Recall menu, DAW sessions containing the Console Recall plug-in, or double-clicking Console/LUNA files on disk), ALL Console settings are overridden (changed) by the saved session, INCLUDING ALL APOLLO HARDWARE INPUT SETTINGS.
+When a Console session is loaded (via Console Recall menu, DAW sessions containing the Console Recall plug-in, or double-clicking Console files on disk), ALL Console settings are overridden (changed) by the saved session, INCLUDING ALL ARROW HARDWARE PREAMP SETTINGS such as PAD and +48V.

-In simpler terms, Console/LUNA sessions always override Apollo's preamp settings, even if potentially harmful preamp settings are contained in the session file.
-This is done because the very concept of Console session recall is to reproduce all settings in the session.
+In other words, Console sessions always override Arrow's preamp settings, even if potentially harmful preamp settings are contained in the session file.
+This is done because the very concept of Console session recall is to exactly reproduce all settings in the session.

-For example, if the PAD is OFF in the Apollo preamp, when the Console/LUNA session is loaded, the pad setting in the plug-in is disabled and sensitive equipment could be affected, such as speakers (level increases) and/or ribbon mics (+48V phantom power).
+For example, if PAD and +48V are OFF in the Arrow preamp, when a Console session with PAD and +48V enabled is loaded, the PAD setting in the plug-in is disabled and +48V in the plug-in is enabled.
+In this case, sensitive equipment could be affected, such as speakers (level increases) and/or ribbon mics (+48V phantom power).